-United Lincolnshire Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Getting it Right First Time Reviews are undertaken (CEG) Due to Covid there is a delay in implementing GIRFT recommendations Quarterly reports to Clinical Effectiveness Group GIRFT project Manager in post Upward reports to QGC and its sub-groups KPIs in the integrated governance report Assurance gaps to be identified through Trust Board streamlined governance process and Quality Governance Committee.
-Workstreams to be presented at PRMs Clinical Effectiveness Group in place and meets monthly (CEG) Effectiveness Group is evolving Agenda reviewed on a meeting by meeting basis to ensure that all priority items are covered 2020/21 work plan developed with Terms of Reference Commpliance with local Divisions to commence reporting from July 2021 Clinical Audit Group in place and meets monthly (CEG) There are outstanding actions from local audits Audit Leads present compliance with their local audit plan and actions detailing status of local Clinical Audit Leads may not attend to present their updates Rolling attendance in progress and names of Clincial Audit Leads not attending will be escalated to the Triumvirate 1c Improve clinical outcomes Medical Director Failure to provide effective and timely diagnosis and treatment that deliver positive patient outcomes 4558 CQC Responsive CQC Effective (CEG) Audit findings do not always demonstrate the necessary improvements to strengthen Reports from the National Audit Programmes Relevant internal audit reports Relevant internal audit reports The Trust has been notified of outlier status due to data quality Clincial Audit Team is expanding and they will ensure there are robust processes for data collection and validation of data prior to national submission Quality Governance Committee R Process for monitoring the implementation of NICE guidance and national publications in place (CEG) There are a number of pieces of guidance for which the baseline assessments are still required Increased resources to help clear backlog of NICE guidelines and technical appraisal assessments There remains a number of completed baseline assessments with outstanding actions Dedicated staff within Clinical Governance until June 2021 to help close outstanding actions Process in place for taking part in the Patient Related Outcome Measures (PROMs) project (CEG) was cancelled, number of submissions lower than expected (expected number The Trust has implemented project Salus and the restoration of services will be increase number of elective surgery cases which in turn will increase number of PROMS. reported to QGC Business Units not sighted on their performance due to no reporting during COVID-19 National reports to be presented at Governance Meetings once produced Divisional governance meetings in place (NICE) (CEG) Triumvirate not fully appraised of their compliance with audit and NICE Within the Integrated Governance Report compliance with NICE and audit is included Reports from Divisions Quarterly Learning Lessons Newsletter in place at both Division and Trust wide level (CEG) Staff may not access emails to review newsletters
+Unite ed Lincolnshire Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Getting it Right First Time Reviews are undertaken (CEG) Due to Covid there is a delay in implementing GIRFT recommendations Quarterly reports to Clinical Effectiveness Group GIRFT project Manager in post Upward reports to QGC and its sub-groups KPIs in the integrated governance report Divisions not having oversight of their workstreams Assurance gaps to be identified through Trust Board streamlined governance process and Quality Governance Committee.
+Workstreams to be presented at PRMs Clinical Effectiveness Group in place and meets monthly (CEG) The function of Clinical Effectiveness Group is evolving Divisions to commence reporting from July 2021 Clinical Audit Group in place and meets monthly (CEG) There are outstanding actions from local audits Audit Leads present compliance with their local audit plan and actions Reports generated detailing status of local audits and number of open actions Clinical Audit Leads may not attend to present their updates Rolling attendance in progress and names of Clincial Audit Leads not attending will be escalated to the Triumvirate 1c Improve clinical outcomes Medical Director Failure to provide effective and timely diagnosis and treatment that deliver positive patient outcomes CQC Responsive CQC Effective (CEG) Audit findings do not always demonstrate the necessary improvements Increased focus on reporting outcomes from audit Revision of Clinical Audit Policy to strengthen Introduction of the Clinical Audit Group attended by Clinical Audit Leads Reports from the National Audit Programmes Relevant internal audit reports Relevant internal audit reports The Trust has been notified of outlier status due to data quality Clincial Audit Team is expanding and they will ensure there are robust processes for data collection and validation of data prior to national submission Quality Governance Committee R Process for monitoring the implementation of NICE guidance and national publications in place (CEG) There are a number of pieces of guidance for which the baseline assessments are still required with NICE / Tas There remains a number of completed baseline assessments with outstanding actions Dedicated staff within Clinical Governance until June 2021 to help close outstanding actions Process in place for taking part in the Patient Related Outcome Measures (PROMs) project (CEG) , The Trust has implemented project Salus and the restoration of services will be increase number of elective surgery cases which in turn will increase number of PROMS.
+Quarterly reports to CEG and upwardlty reported to QGC Business Units not sighted on their performance due to no reporting during COVID-19 National reports to be presented at Governance Meetings once produced Divisional governance meetings in place (NICE) (CEG) Triumvirate not fully appraised of their compliance with audit and NICE Within the Integrated Governance Report compliance with NICE and audit is included Divisions to commence reporting to CEG from July 2021 Quarterly Learning Lessons Newsletter in place at both Division and Trust wide level (CEG) Staff may not access emails to review newsletters